Twitter LinkedIn

 Link's Land Use Planning Group will continue to highlight how planning can make a positive contribution to nature's recovery, rather than perpetuating the sustained habitat loss seen over recent decades.

-For further information, contact Emma Clarke, Link's Policy Officer.
+For further information, contact Emma Clarke, Link's Policy and Advocacy Lead.

 Related Documents